 Key Stage 3 Assessment (without National Curriculum levels)

-We will continue to use a range of information from prior attainment / data such as KS2 levels, CATs scores, reading tests, baseline assessments within departments as well as qualitative information from our partner primary schools to set appropriate and challenging targets.
+We will continue to use a range of information from prior attainment data such as KS2 levels, CATs scores, reading tests and baseline assessments within departments, as well as qualitative information from our partner primary schools, to set appropriate and challenging targets.

 As National Curriculum levels are phased out at KS2, we will use the new format of testing to generate estimated GCSE grades.
 This information will be used to place students into four flight paths.
 For example:

 |KS3 Flight Paths||KS2 Levels||GCSE (Current) Grades||GCSE (New) Grades|

 |Secure||5C- 4B||A2 – B2||7-6|